adamhalasz/demand/Readme.md

 		'remain_logged_in': true
 	}
 ```
-You can check is everything is ok with the submitted data with `request.check`:
+You can check if everything is ok with the submitted data with `request.check`:
 ```javascript
 var app = new Application(options);